promatia/acts/act_proposals/economy.md

 The Council shall have meetings to discuss and review both monetary policy and national/global economic trends no less than once every 2 months.
 In times of crisis, like a recession, an emergency meeting can be set up at any time.

 #### Segment 4: Reports & Recommendations
-The Council may provide reports and recommendations to the PEMs of every sub-EGIs and the PEM of Promabank after each meeting.
+The Council may provide reports and recommendations to the Ministers of every sub-Ministry and the Minister of Promabank after each meeting.

 ### Section 2: Roles
 The roles of the Monetary Council include: